A prima facie case of obviousness requires which of the following?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-A prima facie case of obviousness requires that all pieces of the claimed invention exist in the prior art, which is why the correct answer focuses on this aspect.
-The concept of obviousness, as outlined in 35 U.S.C. § 103, is determined by evaluating whether the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious at the time the invention was made to a person of ordinary skill in the art.
+A prima facie case of obviousness in patent law is established when all elements of the claimed invention are found in the prior art, either individually or in some combination that would have been obvious to a person of ordinary skill in the art at the time the invention was made.
+This reflects the statutory requirements under 35 U.S.C. § 103, which states that a patent may not be obtained if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious to a person having ordinary skill in the art.

 Subscribe